ltagliaferri/dh-rutgers/Week-1/contributing-to-the-repo.md

 Within GitHub Desktop, you should notice that there is a change.
 It should be that `your-name.md` was added to the local copy of the forked repository and that there were some contents added to the file.

 You are now ready to write a commit message.
 You can do this on the lower lefthand corner of the window.
 You can type "Add your-name.md" in the text input field that says `Summary (required)`.
 Once you do that, you can click the button **Commit to main**.
 This means you will be committing your change to the Git staging area, before you push it to the copy of your code on GitHub.

+Once you commit the code, you should see that there is now the option to push your code to GitHub.
+There will be a **Push origin** button with an up arrow at the top of the GitHub Desktop window, as well as a blue banner that also has a **Push origin** button.
+You can click either of these buttons as they do the same thing.
+Once you click **Push origin** the commit will live on GitHub within your forked repository.

+## Step 5 — Open a pull request

+A pull request is a way to ask the maintainer of the upstream / parent project to _pull_ our contribution into the larger project.

+Once your change was made to the GitHub version of your forked repository, and is available at the https://github.com/**YourUsername**/dh-rutgers URL, you should have a banner on the main page of the repo that says you are one commit ahead of the upstream project (that is the one at https://github.com/**ltagliaferri**/dh-rutgers) and that you can now **Contribute** to the project.
+Click on **Contribute**, then click on **Open pull request**.
+Now, you will be able to inspect the changes you have made.
+You can optionally modify your commit message that you wrote in GitHub Desktop and can also add a description.

+Once you are satisfied with your changes, you can click the green button that reads **Create pull request**.
+This is the final step of the pull request, and now that pull request will be visible on the upsteam main project.

+At this point, the maintainer will be able to pull in the pull request or else make another comment on that request.